SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/migrate-jslink-to-spfx-extensions.md

 ### Run as a part of the page

-Similarly, to user custom actions and ECB of SharePoint Feature Framework, SharePoint Framework Extensions are a part of the page.
+Similar to user custom actions and ECB of SharePoint Feature Framework, SharePoint Framework Extensions are a part of the page.
 This gives these solutions access to the page's DOM and allows them to communicate with other components on the same page.
 Also, it allows developers to more easily make their solutions responsive to adapt to the different form factors on which a SharePoint page could be displayed, including the SharePoint mobile app.

 Because SharePoint Framework Extensions run as part of the page, whatever resources the customization has access to, other elements on the page can access as well.
 This is important to keep in mind when building solutions that rely on OAuth implicit flow with bearer access tokens or use cookies or browser storage for storing sensitive information.
 Because SharePoint Framework Extensions run as a part of the page, other elements on that page can access all these resources as well.